dtduval/dtduval.github.io/Daily-notes.md

 **CLASS NOTES**

 - Great session today.
 Great to meet everyone and see some familiar faces.
+- Note that the first presentations will be starting on 11 January.
+See the notes for that class below and head to the [spreadsheet](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing) to sign up to volunteer to present if you are interested.
 - Opening Portage and Main is not stupid.
 It's a legitimate view, but the point I was trying to make was that I hope the reports they commissioned took into consideration the wider transportation system, including the efficient last-mile movements of goods inside the city.
 As we said, it's a critical intersection.
 Reducing the flow of traffic through it, whatever the reason, will likely have some impact on traffic flow.
 - For next class: I'd like everyone to source a textbook either online on in hard copy (check the library) and bring to class a list of where and how some of the broad topics/news items of today link to the material they have found.
 - For next class: I'd like to review the volunteers/reading [spreadsheet](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing) and then start some initial discussion questions on the whiteboard.
 See the notes and agenda for next class to help you prepare.